gitkraken/git-integration-for-jira-cloud-docs/git-integration-for-jira-cloud/allow-list-whitelist-bigbrassband-cloud-gij-cloud.md

 ## Ports

-To allow self-hosted git repositories to be indexed by GIJ Cloud applications - the following port(s) may be necessary to be open:
+To allow self-hosted git repositories to be indexed by GIJ Cloud applications, open the following ports as needed:

 | Protocol | Port | Notes |
 | :--- | :--- | :--- |